jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 If you have to guess, do so intelligently:

 * [Rule out](#ruling-out) as many wrong choices as possible.
-* If you've narrowed it down to two possibilities, the most common disease is probably the best answer.
-Avoid [zebras].
 * If there are multiple answers that are equivalent and one that is different, then it's likely the equivalent group is all wrong together.
 * If two answers are the opposite of each other, then the answer is likely one of those.
 Ignore the other choices.
-* An adult patient with no mention of chronic or childhood issues, then rule out congenital diseases that would have shown up in early childhood (e.g. hemophilia, sickle cell).
+* Use epidemiology to pick the most likely.
+The most common disease (avoid [zebras]).
+An adult patient with no mention of chronic or childhood issues, then rule out congenital diseases that would have shown up in early childhood (e.g. hemophilia, sickle cell).
 Anything that occurs suddenly without any history, think acquired instead of congenital.
 * Don't go for something you've never heard of until you've ruled out all other options.